BBC local services disrupted by 24-hour strike over radio cuts

 The strike means the 13.30, 18.30 and 22:30 regional TV news programmes across England are not expected to be broadcast.

-Shortly after 11:00 on Wednesday, some local radio stations broadcast a syndicated programme, while others kept their own shows, although many used stand-in hosts.
+Shortly after 11:00 on Wednesday, some local radio stations broadcast a syndicated programme.
+Others kept their own shows, although many used stand-in hosts.

 The NUJ said it expected more than 1,000 staff to take part.
-When the strike ends at 11:00 on Thursday, they will then start a continuous work to rule - sticking strictly to the requirements of their contract, for example taking on no extra duties or overtime.
+When the strike ends at 11:00 on Thursday, they will then start a continuous work to rule - sticking strictly to the requirements of their contract, for example not taking on extra duties or overtime.

 'Last resort'